NUNM publishes 2024 impact report highlighting a year of achievements and progress

 In-person or online, you can embark on an exciting journey to become a skilled, whole foods-focused nutritionist with our innovative two-year Master of Science in Nutrition program at the National University of Natural Medicine (NUNM) in Portland, Oregon.

 Our comprehensive nutrition curriculum equips you with life-changing tools to help individuals take control of their health and transform their lives.
 NUNM stands out in the field of nutrition science by focusing on the philosophy of “Food as Medicine” through personalized nutrition, recognizing that everyone’s biology, cultural background, and food access are unique.
 Our program, led by distinguished faculty, establishes a solid scientific foundation in nutrition physiology, enabling you to critically evaluate new studies and emerging research.
-Graduates are eligible to become Certified Nutrition Specialists, allowing for holistic, empathetic nutrition practice.
+Graduates of the clinical concentration are eligible to become Certified Nutrition Specialists, allowing for holistic, empathetic nutrition practice.

 Additionally, students have the opportunity to see patients for nutritional consultations in our on-campus teaching clinic and learn to utilize a robust medical record-keeping system.
 This gives students who wish to go into clinical practice a true advantage in the market.